 Overturned 18-wheeler carrying sodium hydroxide causes N 9th Street to be blocked

-(BATON ROUGE) - An overturned 18-wheeler carrying sodium hydroxide blocked North Ninth Street early Saturday morning.
+BATON ROUGE - An overturned 18-wheeler carrying sodium hydroxide blocked North Ninth Street early Saturday morning.

 The incident occurred on North Ninth Street, just past Capital Access Road around 6 a.m.
 Saturday.